maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

 *In this example, the program prompts the user to enter a line of text, then prints the entered line.
-After freeing the memory allocated by readline, rl_on_new_line is called to inform readline that the cursor is on a new line*
+After freeing the memory allocated by `readline`, `rl_on_new_line` is called to inform `readline` that the cursor is on a new line*

 [Back to Summary](#summary)